parsontodd/leadership-README/README.md

  * Passion for learning and problem solving.

  # Random thoughts and observations
  I like to think I'm pretty self-aware about my strengths, weaknesses, tendencies and oddities.
-Here's some random thoughts about these observations.
+But I also know there's plenty I'm not seeing, so please give me feedback and help me get better!
+Here are some random thoughts about some of my personal observations.
  * Lists for everything - organizing thoughts, TO DOs and reminders.
    * Taking it a step further, I find myself breaking big ideas down and just general mental processing in to ordered lists.
  * Notes FTW
    * Overlapping with my list tendencies, if I need to remember something, I HAVE to write it down.
 Not always for future reference but for committing it to this knowledge repo in my head.
      * So I may jot down notes while we have our touch-bases.
 Trust that I'm not multi-tasking and that I'm just getting it inserted in to brain.
  * Developer productivity bias
    * While I've never been a software developer, I've developed an appreciation for developer productivity and am motivated (passionate?) to make software developers' lives better.
-I think this stems from growing up in a shared services organization that can, at times, feel removed from the people delivering value to our customers.
+IMO, they are the ones delivering business value and I don't think that's recognized enough.
  * Logical thinking but struggles to color outside the lines
-   * If you make a case, I can typically find the rationale behind just about any proposed solution.
-BUT, I struggle challenging your reasoning (conflict avoidance or just ignorance?).
+   * If you give me some supporting evidence (data!) and make a rational case, I can typically get behind most solutions.
+BUT, on the flipside, I can struggle challenging ideas (conflict avoidance or just ignorance?).
  * Being vulnerable
    * I'm working on being more vulnerable and trying to make Work Todd as close to Outside-of-Work Todd as possible.